-Regulates manmade changes to nontidal waterways that diminish their course, current or cross-section.
-The Waterway Construction Division ensures that activities in a waterway or its 100-year floodplain do not create flooding on upstream or downstream property, maintain fish habitat and migration, and protect waterways from erosion.
+Regulate manmade changes to nontidal waterways that affect their course, current or cross-section.
+The Division ensures that activities in a nontidal waterway or its 100-year floodplain do not create flooding on adjacent property, maintain fish habitat and migration, and protect waterways from erosion.

-The regulatory process for each of the above Divisions incorporates a federal Clean Water Act, Section 401 Water Quality Certification, as applicable, to ensure that requested activities do not violate State water quality standards.
+The regulatory process for each of the above Divisions incorporates a Federal Clean Water Act, Section 401 Water Quality Certification, as applicable, to ensure that requested activities do not violate State water quality standards.
 In addition, for activities affecting the State's coastal zone, these Divisions evaluate proposed federal activities to ensure consistency with the State's Coastal Zone Management Program objectives and policies.